Hereditary Breast and Ovarian Cancer Syndrome (HBOC)

 - Depending on each patient’s individual situation and family history, regular melanoma and pancreatic screenings may be recommended.

 - Medications.
 Medications can lower the chance of developing breast or ovarian cancer.
-Tamoxifen, raloxifene, and aromatase inhibitors may help reduce the risk of breast cancer in patients who have not undergone a double mastectomy, and oral contraceptives can help reduce the risk of ovarian cancer (though they may increase the risk of breast cancer).
+Certain inhibitors may help reduce the risk of breast cancer in patients who have not undergone a double mastectomy, and oral contraceptives can help reduce the risk of ovarian cancer (though they may increase the risk of breast cancer).

 What is unique about Yale Medicine’s approach to HBOC syndrome?